-SRO’s when dealing with petty criminal activity, utilize juvenile diversion programs as an alternative to the minor entering formal juvenile justice system, which would occur if a formal arrest had been made.
+When dealing with minor criminal activity, SRO’s utilize juvenile diversion programs as an alternative to the minor entering formal juvenile justice system, which would occur if a formal arrest had been made.
 Minors with or without a record of a prior referral and who are suspected of less-serious offenses may qualify for the diversion process.

 By providing on-going positive contact between officers and students, the SRO program seeks to bridge the gap between police officers and Oxnard youth.
 The collaboration between schools and the police bring together resources for students not available when the two entities work separately.

-- Over, 2000 parents and students were counseled by the SRO’s
+- Over 2,200 parents and students were counseled by the SRO’s

-- The SRO’s provided a safe learning environment for approximately 42,000 students in the four school districts within Oxnard
+- The SRO’s provided a safe learning environment for approximately 42,000 students within the four school districts within Oxnard

 - Serving as a liaison between schools and the Police Department.